5argon/arkham-starter/sveltekit/src/lib/md/submission.md

 - "Enemy" : Can actually fight to kill it away or actively managing it via evasion or making it disappear.
 If it is a Seeker that happened to be able to evade sometimes, probably the primary role is "Clue".
 "Enemy" also includes helps the other members defending from them.
 - "Clue" : Good at getting clues, or make the problem disappear in order to continue getting clues.
 A good criteria is that the deck thinks "a piece of cake" to see 2 shroud, "happy to work on" 3 shroud, and "ok" to 4 shroud.
 (Standard difficulty) Remember that a Seeker may have enemy management cards, but that is likely not their primary role.
 - "Flex" : Only choose this if you think **beginners** can shapeshift, use the deck **as either role**, depending on what they happened to draw in that scenario.
 Like a Mystic deck with equal Shrivelling + Rite of Seeking plus some willpower boosters.
 If it only has a spinkle of Evidence! or similar, probably it only offer "some help" to clue finding instead of worthy to be called a flexible investigator.
-A deck with Flashlike + Lockpicks together with some guns look more like a flex. **Flex** deck implies it **can true-solo** to a degree that a player can have fun in Easy and sometimes on Standard if they are lucky.
+A deck with Flashlight + Lockpicks together with some guns look more like a flex. **Flex** deck implies it **can true-solo** to a degree that a player can have fun in Easy and sometimes on Standard if they are lucky.
 (OK to have trouble to actually win a campaign, this game is hard.)
 There is no "Solo" tag to specify.

 First and foremost you are the judge of your own deck even though I may disagree.
 If you still think your Guardian deck with just Evidence! or Seeker deck with just Mind Over Matter is a "Flex" from beginners viewpoint, I will respect your judgement.